 If you’re going with this option, try and choose a tour that will include some time on your own, especially in the Plaka Athens area.

-One useful thing to find out from your shore excursion staff onboard the ship is whether your tour to the Acropolis will give you an option of dropping off at Syntagma square (the spot from where the Athens Plaka is easy to access) before the bus returns back to the ship.
+One useful thing to find out from your shore excursion staff onboard the ship is whether your cruise line-operated tour to the Acropolis will give you an option of dropping off at Syntagma Square (the spot where from Athens Plaka is easy to access) before the bus returns to the ship.

 Also keep in mind that if you’re booking a tour visiting Corinth, you will not have time to visit Athens at all.
 Your tour bus will drop you off back at the ship and there will not be enough time for you to get downtown Athens at all.
 That’s why these tours are recommended to people who have been to Athens before.

 When booking your tours, keep in mind that “panoramic” tours mean that most of your sightseeing will be from the bus!
 These are mostly meant for people who would like to minimize the amount of walking on their tour but still get a glimpse of the sights from a distance.